-One of the most important things we do as business owners is communicate with other business people.
+One of the most important things we do as business owners is to communicate with other business people.
 If we cannot master effective conversations we will not stay in business for long.
-In this article we will look at the basics with having a good business conversation.
+In this article, we will look at the basics of having a good business conversation.

 From Ben Franklin:

-Franklin referred the best business coach in the world technique as “imitating Jesus or Socrates….”
+Franklin referred the best business coach technique as “imitating Jesus or Socrates….”

 Questions that help get it going!